Clark Morris, DDS

 Outside the Office

-Away from work, I can most likely be found exploring Raleigh with my family.
-I also enjoy cooking, home brewing, music, learning new things, and staying active.
+Away from work, I can most likely be found exploring Raleigh parks with my family.
+I also enjoy cooking, home brewing, playing the guitar, reading, and staying active.
+If you see me out and about, please say hi!